epidemian/epidemian.github.io/_drafts/programmer-vs-mathematician.md

 end
 ```

 We take the difference of the two rearrangements of the number's digits (which we haven't defined yet).
-If that difference equal to the input number, then we have found where the sequence starts repeating and we return that number.
-And if it's not the same, we recur and do the same thing again with the difference.
+If that difference is equal to the input number, then we have found where the sequence starts repeating and we return that number.
+And if it's not the same, we recur and do the same thing again this time with the difference.

 Note that this recursive function only terminates if the operation reaches the same number at some point.
 But we *know* that to be true; that's the whole point of writing this program!
-We just want to check it ourselves.
+We just want to check this curious property ourselves.
 Even more: [it is known][kaprekar routine] that for 4-digit numbers this operation actually converges in 7 or less steps, so if we preferred iteration over recursion we could've written:

 ```ruby
 def kap(n)